wisonye/data-structure-implementation-by-rust/README.md

 </br>

-## which data structure I should use?
+## The common data structure and use case

 ### `LinkedList`